Our products

 Beluga vs. Osetra: which to choose depending on the occasion

-There is no objective answer as to which is "better": they are distinct expressions of the same tradition, and the most respected experts in the sector divide their preferences between the two depending on the context.
+There is no objective answer as to which is "better": they are distinct expressions of the same tradition, and the most respected experts in the field divide their preferences between the two depending on the context.

 Where to buy authentic Beluga caviar in Spain

 The Spanish Beluga caviar market has suppliers of very heterogeneous quality.
-The selection criteria applied by an informed buyer are: verifiable origin traceability, CITES labeling present, scientific species declared, documented preservation process, and distribution channel with direct responsibility for the product.
+The selection criteria applied by an informed buyer are: verifiable origin traceability, CITES labeling present, scientific species declared, documented preservation process, and a distribution channel with direct responsibility for the product.

 Lalo González Rodríguez